 The carrying of ice water by bellhops, the standard hotel necessity, especially in the summer months, will be eliminated by ice water lines to all rooms.
 A large ice machine in the basement of the building refrigerates the water for the rooms in connection with meeting kitchen needs.
 A dining room is located on the first floor, facing Twelfth-st.

-Hadley was no slouch in in the hotel business in Toledo: a search shows he was the manager of the Secor Hotel, Toledo’s nicest hotel for a long time, prior to his opening the Lorraine.
+Hadley was no slouch in in the hotel business in Toledo: a search shows he was the manager of the Secor Hotel prior to his opening the Lorraine.
+The Secor was Toledo’s nicest hotel for a long time until the Commodore Perry opened in 1927 – and Hadley went over to the Commodore to manage it.